Batang PX

-Batang PX (English: "Fil-American Kid") is a 1997 Filipino drama film written and directed by Jose Javier Reyes.
-The film stars Patrick Garcia and Zsa Zsa Padilla and it tackles domestic violence and the Filipino-American children whose American fathers abandoned them after the withdrawal of the American forces from the country in November 1992.
-It also stars Edu Manzano, Nida Blanca, Anna Larrucea, Piolo Pascual, and Cherry Pie Picache.
+Batang PX (English: Fil-American Kid) is a 1997 Filipino drama film written and directed by Jose Javier Reyes.
+The film stars Patrick Garcia and Zsa Zsa Padilla, and it tackles domestic violence and the Filipino-American children whose American fathers abandoned them after the withdrawal of the American forces from the country in November 1992.
+It also stars Edu Manzano, Nida Blanca, Anna Larrucea, Piolo Pascual (in his cinematic debut), and Cherry Pie Picache.

-Produced and released by Star Cinema, the film was theatrically released on May 7, 1997, and it earned several awards and nominations from different award-giving bodies and was also responsible for bringing Patrick Garcia to stardom.
+A co-production between Star Cinema and Available Light Productions, the film was theatrically released on May 7, 1997, and it earned several awards and nominations from different award-giving bodies and was also responsible for bringing Patrick Garcia to stardom.
 In 2017, the film was digitally restored and remastered by the joint effort and cooperation of ABS-CBN Film Restoration and Central Digital Lab.

 Synopsis

 The Philippines is considered the home of one of the biggest U.S. military bases in the world.
 It is not surprising that the population of Filipino-American children has risen.
 Most of them have fathers who abandoned them as soon as these fathers were re-stationed.
 Amboy, played by Patrick Garcia, is one of the Fil-Am kids patiently anticipating his father's homecoming and yearning to meet him.
 Stories from Amboy's mom are the only things he knows about his father.
 His wish is granted when he finally meets his father.
 However, things don't turn out the way they were planned.